RuzhangZhao/mixhvg/README.md

 This function **FindVariableFeaturesMix** inherits from FindVariableFeatures function of Seurat Package, which can be used the same as FindVariableFeatures.
 Also, it accepts the dense or sparse matrix input.

+### News

+Sept.
+1st, 2024: The package `mixhvg` is updated to version 0.2.1, which can support the use in Seurat version 5.

 ### Download

 Please download the [**mixhvg** package from CRAN](https://CRAN.R-project.org/package=mixhvg).